-Judge Paula Hinson Thomas was born in Sumter, South Carolina on October 20, 1957.
+Judge Paula Hinson Thomas was born in Sumter, South Carolina.
 Her parents are James Lee Hinson, retired Air Force Captain and businessman, and Betty G. Hinson, both of Manning, South Carolina.

 She received her BIS from University of South Carolina in 1979, M.Ed. in 1981 and her JD in 1986.